 Whilst it is fairly easy to look-up the pressure drop resulting from a specific flow rate with a specific pipe, we can see from the 2nd graph at-a-glance the relative flow capacity since the cross sectional area loosely indicates flow capacity.

 If a certain flow rate is required, then we can look-up the required pressure that is required across the pipe length (beginning of pipe to end of pipe length).
 The internal bore must be chosen such that the circulation pump is not overly large and energy-wasteful.

-This graph shows the pressure required to maintain a certain flow rate for a fixed length of pipe.
+This graph shows the approximate pressure required to maintain a certain flow rate for one specific fixed length of pipe example.
 As can be seen, the pressure drop along the example pipe varies very dramatically, so the wall thickness makes very big difference.

 In this example, we can see that a 15mm copper pipe could be used with a common central heating pump (shown at 3.6m head, 36kPa).
 However, if plastic were chosen, then one would need almost 9m head to achieve the required flow – far beyond the capability of normal circulators.
 On the other hand, if 22mm plastic were chosen, the pressure requirements would be only 1m head (10kPa) which is likely to achieve very low circulation pump energy.

 In real life, we tend to have a pump connected to a pipe system, and the flow rate that results is dictate by the balance between the pressure produced by the pump and the ‘restriction’ of the entire pipe work circuit.

 There is a common concern about the restriction caused by the inserts (stiffeners) needed at joints.
 These restrict the bore, but they are so short that the the affect on flow is much less than it may seem.